Sabrina-V-Sousa/cis6530-submissions/Submission 2/README.md

 - Sample was redundant with an existing payload

 The following groups in group set 4 had either no open source malware samples or only had redundant malware samples that were already downloaded for another group:
-- G0122 Silent Librarian
+- G0122 Silent Librarian (none opensource)
-- G0024 Putter Panda
+- G0024 Putter Panda (none opensource)
-- G0106 Rocke
+- G0106 Rocke (none opensource)
-- G0128 ZIRCONIUM
+- G0128 ZIRCONIUM (none opensource)
-- G0017 DragonOK
+- G0017 DragonOK (only had PlugX and PoisonIvy which were already listed for another group)
-- G0031 Dust Storm
+- G0031 Dust Storm (only had Gh0st Rat and PoisonIvy which were already listed for another group)
-- G0079 DarkHydrus
+- G0079 DarkHydrus (only had Mimikatz and Cobalt Strike which were already listed for another group)
-- G0072 Honeybee
+- G0072 Honeybee (none opensource)
-- G0071 Orangeworm
+- G0071 Orangeworm (none opensource)

+A few malwares are the same malwares but in different file formats and were included to have more diverse payload file types.

-Process:
+### Process:
-1. Identified APT groups from public threat intelligence sources.
+1. Identified APT group's malware usage from MITRE and other public threat intelligence sources.
 2. Extracted file hashes and indicators from vendor reports.
-3. Located corresponding samples in public malware repositories.
+3. Located corresponding samples in public malware repositories by malware name, domain, hash, or group association.
 4. Verified linkage using:
    - Hash matching
-   - Behavioral similarity (C2 patterns, persistence, execution flow)
+   - Behavioral similarity (TTPs, C2 patterns, persistence, execution flow)
    - Campaign references where available
 5. Labeled each sample using:
    - APT group name
-   - File hash (MD5/SHA256)
+   - File hash (SHA256)
      ex:
      /Executable Malware/
        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;/Blacktech-G0098/